ocaml/opam/doc/pages/Install.md

 ```

 Highlight and copy the text in the page that opens, and save this text
 into a new file named "opam_installer.sh" on your system.
-Make this file
+Make this
-executable with a command such as `chmod 700 opam_installer.sh` and run
+file an executable script with a command such as `chmod 700
-the file.)
+opam_installer.sh` and run  the script.)

 We provide pre-compiled binaries for:
 - Linux i686, amd64 and arm7